The Very Real Danger of Fake Service Dogs

-A service dog is specially trained, often over the course of several years, to behave in a particular way that helps someone with some type of disability.
-This covers physical needs or emotional support.
-(No, it doesn’t have to be a dog—several animals take on these duties.)
+A service dog is specially trained, often over the course of several years, to behave in a particular way that helps someone with some type of physical disability or mental illness (No, it doesn’t have to be a dog—several animals take on these duties.)
 Service dogs are often indicated by vests they wear so people can tell they are service animals.
 Because of their training, anyone other than the owner should not pet or directly interact with the dog, as it can interfere with its special tasks.

 Laws Protecting Service Dogs

 Real service dogs are covered under the Americans with Disabilities Act, or ADA, which was written to protect people with disabilities from harassment and prejudice.
 Under this law, police officers and people in businesses cannot ask anything of a person with a service animal other than:

 - Whether the animal is a service dog, and

 - What service the animal has been trained to perform.